18 Reports: R Markdown and knitr

 The knitr package was designed to be a transparent engine for dynamic report generation with R, solve some long-standing problems in Sweave, and combine features in other add-on packages into one package.

-18.9 Reproducible Research with R and RStudio
+22.8 Reproducible Research with R and RStudio

-By Christopher Gandrud
+by Christopher Gandrud

 This book present all the Tools for Gathering and Analyzing Data and Presenting Results Reproducible Research with R and RStudio through practical examples.